 The couple met through mutual friends at Housing Works, where each of them worked but not at the same time.
 On their first date, they discovered they both dreamed of opening their own bookstore.

 They chose Cold Spring for their joint venture because, Heidi says, “after being in the bookstore business, you get a sense of the kind of stores which are complementary.”
 They liked the fact that the village has a thriving Main Street and is easily walkable, yet had no bookstore.

 They hope their timing is right.
 “There was a time when cheapest and fastest was the motivator for everything,” says Heidi.
 “But it feels like there’s a growing sense that people want great spaces in their community and are willing to spend a few extra dollars” to support them.
 “We’ve had such a positive response.”

 Even before it opens, Split Rock formed a partnership with the Sunset Reading Series, whose next event, a reading by Benjamin Taylor, author of The Hue and Cry at Our House, is scheduled for Sunday, June 24, at the Chapel Restoration.
 It will sell books at the readings and donate a portion of the proceeds to the series and the chapel.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.